20wildmanj/18739-ctf-problem-dev-2/problem.md

 ## Description

-Do you know how to move between directories and read files in the shell?
+I made an amazing new file system called joey file system (JFS)!
+It allows you to upload your files to my file system, which get securely stored in the joey cloud.
+You can download your files, view your files, and check their costs all through this CLI.
+I may have left in some confidential information in the file system but I think I made sure you can't access it.
+At least I think?

 ## Details

 `ssh -p {{port("ssh")}} ctf-player@{{server("ssh")}}` using password
 `{{lookup("password")}}`

-Then run `$ nc {{server}} {{port}}` / `nc localhost {{port}}` inside the ssh
+Then run `$ nc 5556` inside the ssh

 ## Hints

-- There's a reason mktemp is deprecated, why are they making their own implementation of it?
+- I tried my best to make sure all files stay within the file system, but I'm not quite sure that they do.

 ## Solution Overview

-figure out the temp file locations by submitting "temp" command a bunch of times.
+My solution involves using a tarslip vulnerability to rewrite the shell script used to calculate the "cost" of the files currently stored in the file system.
+If you upload a tar file with a relative path (e.g. `../joey_file_system_exec/--`) then you can then upload files into that folder, when it is inaccessible otherwise (can't view / overwrite).
-Then once you know the temp file location, you can then create a symlink in between the time the temp file location is generated and when its opened so you can then get the flag (TOCTOU).
+Uploading such a malicious tarfile using the `upload_files` endpoint, and then running a malicious script to cat the flag using the `get_file_info` command will then net you the flag.

 ## Challenge Options